-I am honored to have the opportunity to be the 2021 Chairman of the Sikeston Jaycee Bootheel Rodeo.
-This Rodeo was built on the hard work of its members and the leadership of an excellent line of past chairmen.
+I am extremely grateful to have the opportunity to be the 2022 General Chairman of the Sikeston Jaycee Bootheel Rodeo.
+This place, in this small town, has brought so much to our community and was built on the hard work of its members and the leadership of an excellent line of past chairmen.

 The passion our members have for both the Sikeston Community and the Rodeo is in good hands for years to come.
 We as a committee will continue to work hard and build on the success of the generations that came before us to leave something great for the generations that follow.

 The things the Jaycees teaches you can’t be taught in a classroom.
 If you really connect with the organization, you can enhance skills that will help you be a better leader and business owner.
 The compassion one gains out here are measureless.
 You are able to find a whole new meaning for community pride by being involved with the Sikeston Jaycees.